 Submit an Application for Vehicle Transaction (Form VSD 190)

 The Secretary of State office requires drivers to fill out an Application for a Vehicle Transaction form for just about every motor vehicle service they provide.
 In the section labeled "Type of transaction," you'll bubble in whichever service you need ("title and registration," "plate transfer," "title-only," and so on).

 By having 1 form instead of 5, the SOS streamlines these processes, allowing drivers to tackle all their paperwork at one time.
 Put simply, it’s an easier way to deal with an Illinois title transfer.
 The cost associated with this form depends on the service(s) requested.

 Owners of vehicles acquired from other states are required to complete a RUT-25 Vehicle Use Tax Transaction Return unless they fall into one of the exception categories.

-- Vehicles used exclusively for a tax-exempt organization
+- Vehicles used only for a tax-exempt organization

-- Vehicles used exclusively as farm or manufacturing equipment (like a cement mixer or piece of farm equipment.)
+- Vehicles used only as farm or manufacturing equipment (like a cement mixer or piece of farm equipment.)

 - Railway vehicles

-- Cars that were in another state for at least 90 days of the year and whose owner recently relocated to Illinois.
+- Cars that were in another state for at least 90 days of the year and whose owner recently moved to Illinois.

 - Vehicles passed from a deceased owner to a surviving spouse or relative.